Understanding Depression

 Behaviour

-- weepiness or difficulty in crying if you want to
+- feeling weepy or having difficulty crying if you want to

-- agitation and inability to stick at things for very long
+- feeling agitated and unable to stick at things for very long

 Physical Health

-- disturbed sleep patterns - waking up during the night and being unable to get back to sleep, difficulty falling asleep or increased sleep
+- experiencing disturbed sleep patterns, such as waking during the night and being unable to get back to sleep, having difficulty falling asleep or oversleeping

 - feeling physically ill